 Electronic supplementary material

-Additional file 1: The video shows the amputee’s naturally asymmetrical gait, mirrored gait (without delay), and mirrored gait with time delay.
+Additional file 1: Graphical output of the Virtual Mirror Box with adaptive time delay in D-Flow.
+The video shows the amputee’s naturally asymmetrical gait, mirrored gait (without delay), and mirrored gait with time delay.
 The blue and red curves are right and left knee flexion/extension angles, the green and mint curves are right and left elbow flexion/extension curves, respectively.
 The white curve shows the delay as it changes smoothly between mICdelay (yellow) and mTOdelay (green) in each gait cycle.
 (WMV 18 MB)

 About this article

 Cite this article